 Q: I think it was mentioned that LCs will have to be submitted to the banks.
 Will these LCs no longer be available during case investigations?

 A: They would be.
 It all depends on what triggered your alert.
 If you had good communication with your trade services staff and they brought something to your attention then yes, absolutely.
 You can read the LCs and pull the files.
-I’ve done at various times.
+I’ve done it at various times.
 Just had the trade services folks pull their file for me and look at the documents and then the LCs are stored in the SWIFT messages.
 So all of it is there and you can see exactly what they see.

 - Asia/Pacific Group on Money Laundering.
 APG Typology Report on Trade-Based Money Laundering.
 20 July 2012.